-Alternatively you could park at the Nelson Head Pub and walk down The St to gain beach access.
+Alternatively, you could park at the Nelson Head Pub and walk down The St to gain beach access.

-It’s winter time aboard the north sea and the wind whipping across the ocean can be brutal, so wrap up warm!
+It’s wintertime aboard the north sea and the wind whipping across the ocean can be brutal, so wrap up warm!
 We wore walking boots, hats, scarves, gloves and winter waterproof coats.
-Alternatively you could wear wellies or trainers you don’t mind getting dirty.
+Alternatively, you could wear wellies or trainers you don’t mind getting dirty.

 When we visited it was raining and the puddles were growing, so be prepared for all eventualities!

-The pathway to the seals is relatively flat and only about a mile long however to gain access to the two viewing areas, you climb a number of steep, wooden steps.
+The sandy pathway to the seals is relatively flat and only about a mile long however to gain access to the two viewing areas, you climb a number of steep, wooden steps.

 The terrain is either sand or hard sandy path, easy enough for kids to run away and explore.
-What I really liked were the amount of signs that were appropriate for aged 6+ kids to read.
+What we really liked were the amount of signs that were appropriate for aged 6+ kids to read.
 The signs were all facts about grey seals and it made the walk really enjoyable for the kids who raced off to find the next fact.

 The beaches are controlled by volunteer wardens ‘Friends of Horsey Seals’ who are there to protect the seals as well as educate the public.
 We were lucky enough to meet two and they were both incredibly knowledgeable and welcoming.
 You can become a member and support the seals at a cost of £5.50.